 Interface Explores Commercial Launch Solutions

-Interface supplies advanced sensor technologies to high-profile companies in some of the most challenging environments, including those that are using their innovations for exploration beyond planet earth.
+Interface supplies advanced sensor technologies to high-profile companies in some of the most challenging environments, including those using its innovations to explore beyond planet Earth.

-Aerospace commercial launch programs have a critical role in advancing our understanding of the world around us, as well as in supporting a wide range of industries and applications.
+Aerospace commercial launch programs play a critical role in advancing our understanding of the world around us and supporting a wide range of industries and applications.
 Commercial launch is typically defined by engineers and aerospace market leaders as the design, manufacturing, and operation of rockets and spacecraft for commercial purposes.
-This includes providing launch services to customers such as private companies, governments, and research institutions.
+This includes providing launch services to customers, including private companies, governments, and research institutions.

-Collaborating with engineers and market leaders at the forefront of the commercial launch industry, Interface is proud to take part in enabling space exploration and satellite deployment for a wide range of use cases.
-Commercial launch has a big part of our global economic growth for scientific research, environmental monitoring, communications, and national security.
+Collaborating with engineers and market leaders at the forefront of the commercial launch industry, Interface is proud to help enable space exploration and satellite deployment across a wide range of use cases.
+Commercial launch plays a big role in our global economic growth, supporting scientific research, environmental monitoring, communications, and national security.

 Rocket and Engine Testing: Load cells and force measurement devices are used to measure the thrust and other forces generated by rocket engines during testing.
-This information is critical for ensuring that the engine is operating safely and as designed.
+This information is critical to ensuring the engine operates safely and as designed.
 Read

-Launch Vehicle Testing: Load cells and force measurement devices are used during testing of the launch vehicle to measure the loads and stresses that it will experience during launch.
+Launch Vehicle Testing: Load cells and force measurement devices are used to measure the loads and stresses a launch vehicle will experience during launch.
 This helps ensure that the rocket is designed to withstand the forces it will encounter during launch.

-Payload Integration: Load cells are used to measure the weight and balance of the payload during integration into the rocket.
+Payload Integration: Load cells are used to measure the payload’s weight and center of gravity during integration into the rocket.
 This helps ensure that the rocket is properly configured for launch and that the payload is secure.

-Parachute Deployment: Load cells are used to measure the forces generated during parachute deployment and landing.
+Parachute Deployment: Load cells measure the forces generated during parachute deployment and landing.
 This helps ensure that the parachute system is designed to deploy safely and effectively.
 See Parachute Deployment and Deceleration Testing

-Spacecraft Separation: Load cells are used to measure the forces generated during spacecraft separation from the launch vehicle.
-This helps ensure that the spacecraft is safely released from the rocket and that it is on its intended trajectory.
+Spacecraft Separation: Load cells measure the forces generated during spacecraft separation from the launch vehicle.
+This helps ensure that the spacecraft is safely released from the rocket and remains on its intended trajectory.

-Force measurement plays an important role in space exploration and commercial launches, including vehicle designs, automation of machines that manufacture components, structures used for launch testing, and the actual engineering and building of the spaceships.
+Force measurement plays an important role in space exploration and commercial launches, including vehicle design, automation of machine manufacturing, structures used for launch testing, and the actual engineering and construction of spacecraft.
 See our case study, Force Measurement for Space Travel.

-With the growing investments in commercial space applications, Interface solutions are in high demand for testing in vehicles in launch environments.
+With growing investments in commercial space applications, Interface solutions are in high demand for testing in vehicle and launch environments.
 Interface products are used in thrust testing, structural testing, and even force gravity testing.
-Every test must be verifiably accurate due to the trustworthiness and safety requirements of moving the ever-increasing valuable payloads, which is beyond stellar communication technologies.
+Every test must be verifiably accurate to meet the trustworthiness and safety requirements of moving ever-increasingly valuable payloads, which go beyond stellar communication technologies.
 It’s now about launching and returning humans, with frequency, in the new era of space travel.
 Safety is priority number one., Here are a few application examples of Interface solutions utilized by commercial launch market leaders.

 Rocket Structure Testing

-NASA’s Space Launch System (SLS) core stage is largest ever built at 27 feet in diameter and 200+ feet tall.
-Core components including liquid hydrogen and oxygen tanks must withstand launch loads up to nine million pounds-force (lbf).
+NASA’s Space Launch System (SLS) core stage is the largest ever built at 27 feet in diameter and 200+ feet tall.
+Core components, including liquid hydrogen and oxygen tanks, must withstand launch loads up to nine million pounds-force (lbf).
 Interface load cells were attached to hydraulic cylinders at various locations along test stands to provide precise test forces.
-Strain gages were also bonded to rocket structure surface and connected to data acquisition system for stress analysis.
-Using this solution, engineers can measure loads applied at various areas on the rocket structure, verifying the structural performance under simulated launch conditions.
+Strain gages were also bonded to the rocket structure surface and connected to the data acquisition system for stress analysis.
+Using this solution, engineers can measure loads applied across various areas of the rocket structure, verifying structural performance under simulated launch conditions.
 Read more about this type of testing here, Rocket Structure Testing

 Space Dock Capture Ring Force Testing

-A space company wanted to test their spacecraft docking simulator.
-They wished to test the forces of the actuators used during the “lunge”, when the soft capture ring is lunged forward to latch onto a space vehicle that has been mounted.
-They also wanted to ensure they are working properly when engaged, and that it does not go past its overload force limit.
-Interface suggested using multiple WTS 1200 Standard Precision LowProfile™ Wireless Load Cells to be installed to the actuators of the capture ring.
-Both as wireless solutions, measurements can be recorded through the WTS-AM-1E Wireless Strain Bridge Transmitter Module, which then can transmit to the WTS-BS-1 Handheld Display or the WTS-BS-6 Wireless Telemetry Dongle Base Station for the customer to record, log, and graph on their computer.
+A space company wanted to test its spacecraft docking simulator.
+They wished to test the forces exerted by the actuators during the “lunge”, when the soft capture ring is lunged forward to latch onto a mounted space vehicle.
+They also wanted to ensure that they work properly when engaged and do not exceed their overload force limit.
+Interface suggested using multiple WTS 1200 Standard Precision LowProfile™ Wireless Load Cells to be installed on the actuators of the capture ring.
+Both as wireless solutions, measurements can be recorded using the WTS-AM-1E Wireless Strain Bridge Transmitter Module, which can then transmit to the WTS-BS-1 Handheld Display or the WTS-BS-6 Wireless Telemetry Dongle Base Station, allowing the customer to record, log, and graph on their computer.
 Interface’s Wireless telemetry system successfully measured the forces of the soft capture ring of the space docking port with overload protection.
 Learn more about this application here: Space Dock Capture Ring Force Testing

 Reduced Gravity Testing